open-feature/java-sdk-contrib/tools/provider-tck/README.md

 constant concatenation does.
 If you add a glue package this way, keep `ProviderTck.GLUE` in the value — dropping it makes every canonical step undefined.

+## The canonical set cannot be reduced

+Extending the suite is safe by convention.
+Shrinking it is what a conformance suite has to prevent, because a run that asks twenty-seven of the twenty-nine questions and reports success is indistinguishable, in every artifact it produces, from one that asked all twenty-nine.

+`CanonicalScenarioGuard` is an ordinary JUnit test that the suite selects, and it fails the build if this run is set up to execute less than the canonical set:

+- a feature file added to `features/`, or shadowing a canonical one — the selected scenarios no longer match what this artifact ships, which it reads from its own JAR rather than through the classpath
+- `cucumber.filter.tags` or `cucumber.filter.name` — Cucumber applies these by skipping scenarios at
+  execution, so the run is filtered however the plan looks
+- selectors or glue overridden in your `junit-platform.properties`

+It checks the setup rather than counting afterwards: both the discovered plan and the run's filter configuration are settled before the first scenario, so the check needs no Compose stack and takes no measurable time.
+Where its result appears in the run depends on the order the JUnit Platform executes the suite's two engines in, which is not specified.
+Extension scenarios are ignored: the check is defined over `features/` alone.

+Narrowing a run legitimately is what `capabilities()` is for — those scenarios are reported as skipped with a reason, which a filtered scenario is not.
+To filter anyway while debugging, set `-Dprovider.tck.partial=true` (or `PROVIDER_TCK_PARTIAL`).
+The guard then reports itself as **skipped** rather than passed, so the run states that its canonical set was not verified.

+What the guard does not establish is that the canonical files contain what they should — a replacement placing its scenarios on the same lines would satisfy it.
+That is covered better
+elsewhere: the results stream carries the `source` of every feature that executed, and `tck.specRevision` says which revision it should match.

 ## Declaring capabilities

 Not every provider implements every optional part of the spec.
 Scenarios that exercise an optional